prashanksingh93-source/NoteApp-in-react/README.md

 # React Notes App

-A simple React Notes App that saves notes to localStorage.
+A simple Notes App built with React that allows users to add and delete notes, with notes saved in localStorage.

-Features:
+## Features
 - Add notes
 - Delete notes
-- Save in localStorage
+- Notes persist in localStorage

+## Tech Stack
+React, JavaScript, CSS

+## How to Run
+1. Clone the repo
+2. `npm install`
+3. `npm run dev` or `npm start`